broadinstitute/cromwell/docs/tutorials/BCSIntro.md

 ### Goals

-In this tutorial you'll learn to run the first workflow against the BatchCompute service on Alibaba Cloud.
+In this tutorial you'll learn to run the first workflow against the Batch Compute service on Alibaba Cloud.

 ### Let's get started!